SALS-App/Docs/src/player/config/index.md

 ## Clear Cache
 Clears the internal ArmA Mod and Image Cache of the Launcher and restarts it.

+## Extra Parameters
+Opens a Modal, where extra Parameters can be given.
+Example: `-maxMem=8192 -window` These Parameters are executed after most of the SALS Parameters, but before the Connect Parameters if `Automatically Connect to Server` is enabled.

 ## Delete Config
 Deleted the Config file and restarts the Launcher.